Ninghizhidda/SpaceX_Rockets/README.md

 https://ninghizhidda.github.io/SpaceX_Rockets/

+The app can be loaded on localehost with these steps:
+1. Download rocketsPackage folder from the files in github.
+2. Run "npm start" from the root of the folder rocketsPackage
+3. Open your web browser and enter this URL - localhost:3000

 Recreate all rockets from the SpaceX API and visualize them on the page.
 At first, all rockets should be at the bottom of the stage and should launch at the same time and should move towards the top of the stage.
 All rockets have a certain amount of fuel (first_stage, second_stage).

 Requirements: